Disciplinary Alternative Education Program (DAEP)

 Established in conformance with the Texas Education Code (TEC), §37.008, a Disciplinary Alternative Education Program (DAEP) is defined as an educational and self-discipline alternative instructional program, adopted by local policy, for students in elementary through high school grades who are removed from their regular classes for mandatory or discretionary disciplinary reasons.
 A DAEP may be located on-campus or off-campus in adherence with requirements specified in §129.102.

-In West ISD, the DAEP classrooms are located at each individual campus.
-All DAEP guidelines are outlined in the West ISD Student Code of Conduct (beginning on page 16).
+In West ISD, the secondary DAEP classroom is located on-campus at 1008 Jerry Mashek Street.
+All DAEP guidelines are outlined in the West ISD Student Code of Conduct.
 The elementary DAEP houses students in Kindergarten through Grade 5, and the secondary DAEP houses students in Grades 6-12.